Lotus Ethos: Specifications

 The Ethos concept is an urban electric car with a 14.8 kWh lithium battery pack that delivers a range of up to 37 mi in electric-only mode.
 The internal combustion engine is a flex-fuel-capable 47 hp, 1.2-litre three-cylinder petrol engine that acts as a generator charging the battery pack up to 310 mi.
 The concept car weighs less than 1400 kg, and Lotus claims it will reach 62 mph from rest in 9 seconds.
 Top speed is 170 km/h, with a charge-sustaining top speed of 120 km/h and the drivetrain has CO2 emissions rating below of 60 g/km on the ECE-R101 test.

 Naming and production plans

 In 2011 Lotus named the concept the Lotus Ethos.
-It is based on the EMAS from its parent company Proton and is likely to be assembled in Malaysia alongside the EMAS for an estimated cost in the UK of "£30,000 plus".
+It is based on the EMAS from its parent company Proton and was to be assembled in Malaysia alongside the EMAS for an estimated cost in the UK of "£30,000 plus" but never entered production.